Arctic Port Study

 What criteria will be used to select the site for the Arctic port?
 In May 2011, the USACE and DOT&PF hosted an Arctic Deep-Draft Ports Planning Charrette with state, federal, tribal and private stakeholders.
 During this charrette, participants outlined proposed criteria selecting a site for Arctic deep-draft port(s).
 This criteria will be used as the starting point for the study and refined by the Project Development Team.

 How will Alaska’s communities and stakeholders be involved in this planning process?There will be ongoing consultation with stakeholders throughout this project.
 The project team will engage communities and interested parties throughout the process and build upon previous study and research efforts related to the Arctic.

 How will the design, construction and operation of the deep-draft Arctic port be funded?
 It is too soon to know.
 The Project Development Team is looking at a public-private partnership for design, construction, and operations as the most likely funding scenario.

 Will anybody be able to use the port?
 When will the port be built?
 The timing and access to the port will depend on the purpose of the specific port as well as the partnership to finance, build, and operate the port.
 Port construction using public funds must stipulate public access.

 How can I learn more about previous efforts?
 Please click on the “Resources” links below to read more about the 2008/2010 Alaska Regional Ports Conferences and the May 2011 Alaska Deep-Draft Arctic Ports Planning Charrette.

 How can I comment?
-Please send a comment directly to the Project Development Team for this study.
+Please use the comment form below to send comments directly to the Project Development Team for this study.
 All comments will be reviewed and responded to in a timely manner and kept as part of the project record.